scottrmattix/transfer-guide/README.md

 A website to assist students transferring into UVA transfer their credits: <https://transfer-guide.herokuapp.com/>

-# Requirements and corresponding features:
+# Requirements and Corresponding Features:
 1) **Search course by attributes**
     * met by search on the Home page
 3) **Submit request to be evaluated by student's advisor**